 The owner (landlord) is required by law to provide, install and maintain window guards in the apartment if a child or children 10 years of age or younger is, or will be, living in the apartment or is, or will be, regularly present there for a substantial period of time if the tenant gives the owner (landlord) a written request that the window guards be installed.
 The owner (landlord) is also required, upon the written request of the tenant, to provide, install and maintain window guards in the hallways to which persons in the tenant’s unit have access without having to go out of the building.
 If the building is a condominium, cooperative or mutual housing building, the owner (landlord) of the apartment is responsible for installing and maintaining window guards in the apartment and the association is responsible for installing and maintaining window guards in hallway windows.
 Window guards are only required to be provided in first floor windows where the window sill is more than six feet above grade or there are other hazardous conditions that make installation of window guards necessary to protect the safety of children.

-In addition, the lease must include notice of the right to request window guards, as well as a specific price for installation (which may not exceed $20 per window).
+The lease also must include notice of the right to request window guards, as well as a specific price for installation (limit $20 per window).
 This is an example of a right-to-request clause:

 PROTECTIVE WINDOW GUARDS.
 Tenant has a right to request protective window guards be placed on windows at a cost of $___ per window.